Skip to main content

 note

-As an alternative, you can right-click on the job selected in the list to display the Selection panel.
+As an alternative, right-click the job in the list to display the Selection panel.

 Job Summary Tab in Operations

-Click the Daily Job Definition button Daily Job Definition Button at the top-left corner of the panel to access the Daily Job Definition page.
-By default, this page will be in Read-only mode.
+Select the Daily Job Definition button Daily Job Definition Button at the top-left of the panel.
+The page opens in Read-only mode by default.

-Click the Lock button Daily Job Definition Read-only Button at the top-right corner to place the page in Admin mode.
-The button will switch to display a white lock unlocked on a green background Daily Job Definition Admin Switch when enabled.
+Select the Lock button Daily Job Definition Read-only Button at the top-right to switch to Admin mode.
+The button displays a white unlocked lock on a green background Daily Job Definition Admin Switch when enabled.

 note

-The Lock button will not be visible to users who do not have the appropriate permissions.
+The Lock button is not visible to users without the appropriate permissions.

 Expand the Task Details panel to expose its content.